brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 ## Troubleshooting

 - **Cannot Access Web Interface:**
-  - Verify the device IP address is correct
+  - Verify the player IP address is correct
-  - Ensure your computer and BrightSign device are on the same network
+  - Ensure your computer and player are on the same network
   - Check that the correct port is being used (default: 80)
   - Verify the password is entered correctly

 - **Configuration Not Applied:**
-  - Method 1: Check if device rebooted after configuration
+  - Method 1: Check if the player rebooted after configuration
-  - Method 2: Ensure Node.js support is available on the device
+  - Method 2: Ensure Node.js support is available on the player
-  - Method 3: The device should automatically reboot - wait for restart to complete
+  - Method 3: The player should automatically reboot - wait for restart to complete

 - **Port Conflicts:**
   - If port 80 is in use by another application, choose a different port